AlbanAndrieu/ansible-jenkins-slave-docker/README.md

 # Usage

-Then run the playbook, like this:
+Run the playbook, like this:

     ansible-playbook -i hosts -c local -v jenkins-slave-docker.yml -vvvv or
     setup.sh

-Then create the docker hub image, like this:
+Create the docker hub image, like this:

     docker build -f docker/ubuntu18/Dockerfile -t "nabla/ansible-jenkins-slave-docker" . --no-cache --tag "latest" or